Remembering Ramon Quiroga and the World Cup’s funniest ever foul

 At the 1978 World Cup, Peru goalkeeper Ramon Quiroga, aptly nicknamed El Loco, committed what was surely the funniest foul in the tournament’s history.

 It takes a certain type of footballer to earn the nickname El Loco.

-It also went the way of Sebastián Abreu, a man who, given the opportunity to send Uruguay to their first World Cup semi-final for the first time in 40 years after coming on as a substitute, decided to do this.
+It also went the way of Sebastian Abreu, a man who, given the opportunity to send Uruguay to their first World Cup semi-final for the first time in 40 years after coming on as a substitute, converted the deciding spot-kick with a panenka.

 And besides, a bit of eccentricity in a forward is a good thing, a lot of the time.

 Having a goalkeeper called El Loco, however, feels less encouraging on paper.

 You see, when you select a goalkeeper known for his extravagance and unpredictability, you’ll get some impossible saves and interceptions from time to time, as shown by the 50 stops racked up by Quiroga in six World Cup games in 1978.

 You’ll also get things like this.

 Peru had topped their group in 1978, avoiding defeat against Iran, 1974 finalists the Netherlands, or self-proclaimed pre-tournament favourites Scotland.